Hong Kong Fireworks

 There might be other ocassions that also call for a fireworks extravaganza such as a special anniversary of the

-Establishment of the Hong Kong SAR, the 10th or 15th Anniversary were some examples, but fireworks do not occur on a regular basis for this occasions.
+Establishment of the Hong Kong SAR, the 10th, 15th or 20th Anniversary were some examples, but fireworks do not occur on a regular basis for these occasions.

 Tips and Best Spots for Watching the Fireworks